top of page

 So those are my 4 expert tips to help you when buying outdoor tables and chairs for your hospitality business.
 You can also check out this blog post for some outdoor furniture inspiration and ideas.

-If you're a small business owner looking for some ideas and guidance for your outdoor space, check out my one-to-one consultation service.
+If you're an independent business owner looking for some ideas and guidance for your outdoor space, check out my one-to-one consultation service.
 Or if you're wanting a more detailed approach to designing the outdoor area of your hospitality business, my full interior design service is the perfect thing for you.

 (Cover Image: Rooted Studio via Unsplash)